 The Fire Glazed Ham was the centerpiece for a classic Easter brunch.
 My friend Kelley of Haviland Events did the table setting—isn’t it spectacular?
 She has an eye for creating beautiful tablescapes that welcome guests warmly with their charm and whimsy.
 The bunny plates and table runner are from Williams Sonoma and the china is from Kelley’s collection.

-In addition to the Fire Glazed Ham, I served the following:
+In addition to the Fire Glazed Ham, I served Gruyere and Thyme Scalloped Potatoes—they were the perfect pairing.

 Fire Glazed Easter Ham